 Plaza Inn (inside Disneyland) – Minnie and Friends Breakfast in the Park – Each guest/party may stop to meet n’ greet with Minnie personally before sitting for the meal.
 A PhotoPass photographer is present and downloads of the images are currently complimentary.

 Buffet is a combination of cast member served and self-serve.
-Seating is both indoors and outdoors (guests may remove masks when sitting).
+Seating is both indoors and outdoors.
 Traditional dishes are available, like Mickey & Minnie waffles, biscuits and gravy, bacon and fruit.

 The character parade takes place both indoors and out through the dining room several times.
-We saw Minnie (only at the entrance), Pluto, Daisy, Tigger, Winnie the Pooh and Chip ‘n Dale during our visit.
-Characters seem to move fast through the room and rarely pause behind tables.
+We saw Minnie (only at the entrance), Pluto, Daisy, Tigger, Chip and one of the mice from Cinderella during our visit.

 Is Disney PhotoPass Available?

 If you’re going to Disneyland this year it’s best to bring your own camera or fully charged smart phone to capture images.
-Note that Disney PhotoPass photographers are unable to take photos with your phone or camera at this time.
+Disney PhotoPass photographers aren’t available in all locations (namely Royal Hall or at the Anna & Elsa meet ‘n greet).

 What’s Not Available at Disneyland?

-Bibbidi Bobbidi Boutique – The actual shop is open for the purchase of princess dresses and accessories.
-However the makeover experience is not operating at this time.
-Guests can stop by the shop entrance to request a complimentary sprinkling of hair glitter by the “Fairy Godmother in Training”.
+Bibbidi Bobbidi Boutique – The makeover experience has returned and the shop is open for the purchase of princess dresses and accessories.
+Guests can also stop by the shop entrance to request a complimentary sprinkling of hair glitter by the “Fairy Godmother in Training”.
 Click over to find out how to recreate your own DIY Bibbidi Bobbidi Boutique.